zmalone/chef-web-docs/source/manage-a-web-app/windows/configure-the-web-application/4/_index.md

 Applications that run in the `Products` application pool run under `IIS APPPOOL\Products`.
 We need to grant this user with query access to the `customers` table in the `learnchef` database.

-We'll follow the same process that we used to create the `learnchef` database, the `customers` table, and add some sample data.
+We'll follow the same process that we used to create the `learnchef` database, the `customers` table, and add sample data.

 1. Create a file that's part of the cookbook that contains SQL commands to grant access.
 1. In the `database` recipe, copy that file to the Chef cache.